 Products which might benefit from being refrigerated:

 - Topical prescriptions: read the instruction

-- Products which doesn’t contain preservatives: Although refrigeration is not a substitute for preservatives, sometimes storing Organic and Natural products (which does not contain preservatives) at low temperatures helps slow down bacteria growth and can prevent product degradation.
+- Products that don’t contain preservatives: Although refrigeration is not a substitute for preservatives, sometimes storing Organic and Natural products (which do not contain preservatives) at low temperatures helps slow down bacteria growth and can prevent product degradation.